playcanvas/playcanvas-sync/README.md

 your project id from its home page url, e.g. for `playcanvas.com/project/10/overview/test_proj` the id is 10.

 All listed key-value pairs are necessary.
-You can keep some of them in `.pcconfig` in your home directory, and others in `pcconfig.json` in your project.
+You can split them between `.pcconfig` (in your home directory), `pcconfig.json` (in your project target directory), and environment variables. `PLAYCANVAS_TARGET_DIR` cannot be set in `pcconfig.json`.

 Backslash characters should be written as `\\` (escaped).